2020 Run to Fight Children's Cancer

 Run to Fight Children’s Cancer: 10K run, 5K run/walk and Cancer Hero Walk

 WHO: Run to Fight Children’s Cancer is an event to both celebrate survivorship and honor those who have lost their battle.
 We welcome participants of all ages and all levels including elite runners, joggers, and walkers.
 All are invited to cheer on our amazing superheores and their families participating in the Cancer Hero Walk.

-WHEN: April 5, 2020 at Salt River Fields at Talking Stick
+WHEN: Rescheduled date yet to be determined.
+Location will remain at Salt River Fields at Talking Stick

 7:00 am 10K begins